MinaProtocol/mina/rfcs/0042-networking-refactor.md

 ### Security

-Up front, let's identify the security aspects we aiming to achieve in this RFC.
+Up front, let's identify the security aspects we are aiming to achieve in this RFC.
 This RFC will not cover security issues relating to rate limiting (which will be covered by the trust scoring RFC), nor issues relating to the maximum message size (which will be covered by the bitswap RFC).
 Our main security goals we are considering in this RFC are focused around the IPC protocol between the daemon and helper processes.
 Specifically, the design proposed in this RFC intentially avoids situations in which adversarial nodes could control the number of IPC messages sent between the daemon and the helper (independent of the number of messages sent over the network).
 In other words, this design is such that the number of IPC messages exchanged between the processes is O(1) in relation to the number of incoming network messages (this is not true of the existing design).
 In addition, this design limits synchronized state between the 2 processes, which prevents vulnerabilities in which an adversary may be able to desynchronize state between the daemon and helper processes.

 ### IPC

 The new libp2p helper IPC protocol improves upon the previous design in a number of ways.
 It updates the serialization format so that there is no longer a need to base64 encode/decode messages on each side of the protocol, and it also replaces the singular bidirectional data stream over stdin/stdout with a system with multiple concurrent data streams between the two processes.
-In order to achieve the latter of these, the libp2p helper process will now be need to be aware of message types for messages it receives over the network (the work for which is already being completed in [#8725](https://github.com/MinaProtocol/mina/pull/8725)).
+In order to achieve the latter of these, the libp2p helper process will now be need to be aware of message types for messages it receives over the network (see [#8725](https://github.com/MinaProtocol/mina/pull/8725)).

 #### Data Streams